cgadski/iml_2025/README.md

 Install [uv](https://github.com/astral-sh/uv) and run `uv sync` to install dependencies into a virtual environment.

-I highly recommend working with a notebooks.
+I highly recommend working with notebooks.
 One simple option is to use JupyterLab in your web browser.
 (Launch with `uv run jupyter lab`.)
 Many editors also support working with Jupyter notebooks.
 You generally first have to install a kernel spec.
 (For example: `uv run -m ipykernel install --user --name iml`.)

 Assignments are `.pdf` problem sheets in this directory, like `homework_1.pdf`.
 For your convenience, I'm also generating Python notebooks you can use for your submission.
 These notebooks are available in [percent format](https://jupytext.readthedocs.io/en/latest/formats-scripts.html).
 To turn them into Jupyter notebooks (`.ipynb`) you can run the `%.ipynb` Makefile target.
 You can export either format as a html document with the `build/%.html` target.